A HISTORY. Short and physically based: A brief and partial history of the judicial world as it is know to some. 10 mins. 1 female/1 male.

 AMERICAN ROSE.
-90 minutes.
-An ensemble cast portrays the changing lives of five diverse American women, all of whom enter war production workplaces and wartime situations during the 1940s.
+Full-length.
+An ensemble cast portrays the changing lives of American women who enter war production workplaces and wartime situations during the 1940s.
 Their stories are juxtaposed with additional roles iconic of U.S. female individuals from the WWII period.
-American Rose was commissioned by Sightlines Theatre Company, produced at The Ohio Theatre in New York City, and the original script received honorable mention in the 1998 Jane Chambers National Playwriting Competition.
+Large female ensemble, multi-ethnic.
+75 mins.

 WE ARE ALL DICK 3.
-50 minutes.
-Two actors present their love/history mash-up by way of re-imagined RICHARD THE THIRD material, with romantic subplots and cultural machinations spun from the current news and entertainment factories.
+One-act.
+Two actors present their love/story mash-up by way of re-imagined Richard the Third material, with romantic subplots and cultural machinations spun from current news and entertainment factories.
 A stand-alone compressed-comedy-drama of warring-yet-peace-making female/male relationships composed as a classic 60-minute one-act play.
-Published originally in OASIS 11.3 Oct.-Dec.
-2003.
-1 female, 1 male.
+1 female, 1 male, race-neutral or any.

 WHAT DO WE HAVE HERE?
-60 minutes.
-In a poignant comedy, two new friends, both originally from the East Coast and recently relocated to Southern California, search for an affordable Emergency Room on the Eve of 9/11.
-A naturalistic and classical one-act, What Do We Have Here? can be staged with as few as 3 actors or as many as an ensemble, if desired, of any ethnicity, with 2 females and 1 male required at minimum.
+One-Act.
+In a poignant comedy, two friends, both originally from the East Coast and recently relocated to Southern California, search for an affordable Emergency Room on the Eve of 9/11.
+A naturalistic and classical one-act in 60-minutes that can be staged with as few as 3 actors or as many as an ensemble, if desired, of any ethnicity, with 2 females and 1 male required at minimum.

 The above texts are available from <firstname.lastname@example.org> and through the New Play Exchange National New Play Network.